Depressants: Benzodiazepines, Barbiturates and GHB

 Last updated:

-Central nervous system depressants are the second most prevalent drug class in drug-facilitated sexual assault (DFSA) casework after alcohol, and they sit at the intersection of two persistent forensic challenges: detection at very low concentrations and the narrow post-ingestion window within which they can be recovered.
-Flunitrazepam (Rohypnol), the compound that gave the 1990s popular media the term "roofie," is active at doses as low as 0.5 mg and produces measurable plasma concentrations in the low nanograms-per-millilitre range.
-A forensic urine sample taken 12 hours after ingestion may contain 7-aminoflunitrazepam, the primary metabolite, at concentrations below 5 ng/mL, requiring LC-MS/MS rather than immunoassay for reliable detection.
+Central nervous system depressants are the second most prevalent drug class in drug-facilitated sexual assault (DFSA) casework after alcohol, sitting at the intersection of two forensic challenges: detection at very low concentrations and a narrow post-ingestion window.
+Flunitrazepam (Rohypnol) is active at 0.5 mg; a urine sample taken 12 hours post-ingestion may contain its primary metabolite, 7-aminoflunitrazepam, below 5 ng/mL, requiring LC-MS/MS rather than immunoassay for reliable detection.

 Beyond DFSA, the depressant class encompasses a diverse pharmacological range: benzodiazepines, the dominant prescribed anxiolytic and sedative-hypnotic class since the 1960s, with more than 50 distinct compounds having reached global markets; barbiturates, which dominated before benzodiazepines but persist in epilepsy treatment, veterinary use, and lethal-injection protocols; and gamma-hydroxybutyric acid (GHB) and its prodrugs, which present unique challenges because GHB is an endogenous human metabolite, making threshold-based interpretation mandatory.

 The designer benzodiazepine problem has added a further layer since approximately 2012.
 Etizolam, flubromazolam, clonazolam, and bromazolam are not listed in the international Schedule IV Convention on Psychotropic Substances and are not on many national schedules, but they are potent, they are sold on the online RC (research chemical) market, and they present in DFSA casework and overdose deaths.
+This scheduling gap is the same structural problem that drives the novel psychoactive substance treadmill across all drug classes.
 The UK responded with a generic benzodiazepine scheduling statutory instrument in 2017.
 Other jurisdictions have moved more slowly.

 Benzodiazepines (BZDs) are positive allosteric modulators of the gamma-aminobutyric acid type A (GABA-A) receptor, the main inhibitory ligand-gated ion channel in the mammalian central nervous system.
 The GABA-A receptor is a pentameric complex of alpha, beta, and gamma subunits assembled around a central chloride ion channel.
 Benzodiazepines bind at the interface between alpha and gamma subunits (specifically the alpha-1, alpha-2, alpha-3, and alpha-5 subunits, but not alpha-4 or alpha-6) at a site distinct from the GABA orthosteric site.
 When a benzodiazepine occupies this site, it increases the frequency of chloride channel opening in response to GABA without directly opening the channel itself.
 This is positive allosteric modulation: benzodiazepines require GABA to be present to exert their effect, which is one reason they have a wider therapeutic-to-lethal margin than barbiturates (which can directly open GABA-A channels at high doses, independent of GABA).